Canada–Venezuela relations

-Canada–Venezuela relations have been on good terms since the establishment of diplomatic relationship between the two countries in the 1950s.
-Those relations however began to sour under Prime Ministers Stephen Harper and Justin Trudeau, especially in relation to the policies of Presidents Hugo Chávez and Nicolás Maduro.
+Canada and Venezuela established full diplomatic relations in the early 1950s.
+Relations between the two countries have traditionally been on good terms; those relations however began to sour under Prime Ministers Stephen Harper and Justin Trudeau, in relation to the policies of Presidents Hugo Chávez and Nicolás Maduro.
 Canada has imposed targeted sanctions against 70 government officials in the Venezuelan Government.

 History

 In February 1948, there was a Canadian Consulate General in Caracas and a Venezuelan Consulate General in Montreal.
 In that year, the Venezuelan Consul General, on behalf of the government of Venezuela, made a rapprochement with Canada in order to open direct diplomatic representations between the two countries; but the Canadian government delayed the opening of a diplomatic mission in Venezuela because of the lack of enough suitable personnel for the manning of a Canadian mission in Venezuela and the impossibility of Canada beginning a representation in Venezuela in that year without considering a policy of expansion of Canadian representation abroad.
 In the interest of protecting Canadian trade with Venezuela and considering the difficulties for business in being without a Canadian representation in Caracas, Canada was pushed to accept the Venezuelan offer of exchanging diplomatic missions.
 Finally, Canada elevated the former office of the Canadian Consulate General in Caracas to the category of embassy in 1953.

 On the other hand, Venezuela established an embassy in Canada in 1952.
 Since then, there have been good commercial relations between the two countries, especially in technology, oil and gas industry, telecommunications and others.

 In December 2006, Hugo Chávez was re-elected President of Venezuela with 61% of the vote, originally being first elected in 1998.
 A number of national and international observers were on hand for the elections, including an OAS Electoral Observation Mission (EOM), to which Canada contributed $110,000.
 Five Canadians were members of the EOM.
 Some irregularities were noted by the EOM, especially with regard to polling station closing times, but the EOM described the conduct of the election as generally satisfactory.
 Canada continues to support democratic reform and human rights in Venezuela while maintaining good bilateral relations.
 Canada continues to support civil society organizations that are working in the areas of democracy and human rights in Venezuela.

 On 8 August 2017, Ministers and Representatives from Canada and 11 other nations met in Lima, Peru to establish The Lima Group in order to peacefully end the ongoing Crisis in Venezuela.